 The Numbers Keep Growing

 Cancer deaths linked to 9/11 now exceed the 2,977 people killed on September 11 itself.
-More than 3,767 people have died from WTC-related cancers.
-Researchers estimate 35,000 new cancer diagnoses will emerge over the next decade.
+According to the 9/11 Health Watch report, more than 3,767 people have died from WTC-related cancers.
+Nearly 50,000 responders and survivors are already living with a 9/11-linked cancer, and that count keeps climbing as the latency window opens.

 This is not a winding down.
 Claims are surging 28% year over year.
 The mesothelioma wave has not started.
-And the program that processes those claims just lost a quarter of its staff.
+And the program that processes those claims spent early 2026 running roughly a quarter below its authorized staffing level.

 If you or a family member was in the exposure zone and has been diagnosed with a condition that may be linked to Ground Zero, the VCF filing deadline extends through October 1, 2090.
 There is time.
 But the program needs the capacity to process your claim when you file it.